tomit4/Auther/README.md

 to document this simple project as it might prove useful to myself (and possibly others) in the future when starting out on a basic project that utilizes these tools.

+**TODOS**

+- [ ] Dockerize the backend and adjust the backend server accordingly
+- [ ] Expand example to include jsonwebtoken/login demonstration